Marc-Berg/node-red-contrib-iobroker/README.md

 ### iobout
 **Output Node**
-Sends values to ioBroker states via WebSocket.
+Sends values to ioBroker states.

 - **State:** Specify the target ioBroker state using the tree browser or manual input.
   If left empty, `msg.topic` is used as the state ID.